The Venture Client Model: A Winning Formula for Corporates and Startups (With Real-World Examples)

 What is the venture client model?

-As a venture client, the corporate has no equity stake in the startup.
-As explained by Gregor Gimmy, the CEO of 27pilots, credited with creating the model:
+As explained by Gregor Gimmy, the CEO of 27pilots, credited for coining the term “venture client”:

 “We are not an accelerator, we are a venture client.
-That means we become a startup’s client at a point in time that still makes it a “venture,” for example because the startup product is not ready to launch yet.”
+That means we become a startup’s client at a point in time that still makes it a ‘venture,’ for example, because the startup product is not ready to launch yet.”

 How do venture client units work?

-Identifying needs and challenges
+Step 1.
+Identify needs and challenges

 This process can start in one of two ways: